essential-projects/contribution_guidelines/ISSUE_TEMPLATE.md

 > Describe how others can reproduce this issue as precisely as possible.
 >
 > If you can't reproduce the issue, let us know what you tried!
+>
+> You can remove this section if the issue isn't something reproducable
+> (for example for certain questions or feature requests).

 #### Possible solution